 I think there’s something to be said about going to a new place with a fresh eye and trying to capture it’s essence like I did in Cuba or Seoul.
 I think with time you tend to see less.

-What is one of the best advices you’ve received yourself?
+What is one of the best advice you’ve received?